Skip to main content

 Patient

 Your point about palliative care integration really hits home for me right now.
-I'm stage II so obviously my situation is different, but I've been reading a lot about how treatment philosophy varies so much between centers, and what you're describing - that difference between "end of life care" versus "integrated from the start" - that's exactly the kind of distinction I'm trying to understand as I'm evaluating HIPEC options.
+I'm stage II so obviously my situation is different, but I've been reading a lot about how treatment philosophy varies so much between centers, and what you're describing.
+That difference between "end of life care" versus "integrated from the start", that's exactly the kind of distinction I'm trying to understand as I'm evaluating HIPEC options.

 The thing about asking to talk to nurses is smart.
 I've actually started doing that when I call around about surgical centers.
 I keep a journal of what they tell me, not just the official literature, because you're right that the real experience matters.
 One center's coordinator mentioned their complication rates pretty casually, and when I looked up the actual published data later, it didn't match what they'd said.
 That's a red flag I probably would've missed if I wasn't digging deeper.

-I'm curious about something though - when your dad was dealing with pleural effusion complications, did the team ever discuss whether his location (pleural versus peritoneal) meant they needed different expertise than what a general mesothelioma program offers?
+I'm curious about something though, when your dad was dealing with pleural effusion complications, did the team ever discuss whether his location (pleural versus peritoneal) meant they needed different expertise than what a general mesothelioma program offers?
 I'm asking because I'm peritoneal, and I'm trying to figure out if centers with strong pleural experience are equally good at managing peritoneal cases, or if I should specifically seek out surgeons who do a lot of HIPEC procedures.
 The data I've found is pretty limited on that comparison.

 Your local versus prestigious center decision is making me think too.
 Cleveland's not huge for specialized centers, so I might end up traveling, but maybe that's not actually the advantage I thought it was.